 Round: Group stage (Group A)

-Club Real Madrid succeeded to equal the historic 8-0 record set by Liverpool, by winning the Real Madrid vs Malmo match held on the matchday six of the 2015-16 Champions League season.
+Real Madrid succeeded to equal the Champions League biggest win record after beating Malmo by 8-0.
+This particular game was held on the matchday six of the 2015-16 Champions League season.
 Madrid’s earlier Champion League’s biggest victory was a 6-0 win against Genk during the 2002-03 season.

 On 8 December 2015, another biggest win of the Champions League was recorded by Real Madrid against Malmo.
 The event took place at the Santiago Bernabéu, Madrid, with an average attendance of 60,663.
 Real Madrid was in good form as they scored back-to-back goals, finishing the event with 8-0.
 Benzema scored the first goal of the event at the 12th minute and went on to score a hat-trick in the 74th minute.